PEXANE2/azure-docs.tr-tr/articles/storage/common/storage-use-azcopy-migrate-on-premises-data.md

 AzCopy komutunu bir metin düzenleyiciye kopyalayın.
 AzCopy komutunun parametre değerlerini uygun değerlerle güncelleştirin.
 Dosyayı, AzCopy için `script.sh` (Linux) veya `script.bat` (Windows) olarak kaydedin.

-Bu örneklerde, klasörünüzün adlandırıldığı `myFolder`, depolama hesabınızın `mystorageaccount` adı ve kapsayıcının adı olduğu `mycontainer`varsayılır.
+These examples assume that your folder is named `myFolder`, your storage account name is `mystorageaccount` and your container name is `mycontainer`.

 > [!NOTE]
-> Linux örneği bir SAS belirteci ekler.
-Komutunuz için bir tane sağlamanız gerekir.
-AzCopy Ile v10 arasındaki 'ın geçerli sürümü cron işlerinde Azure AD yetkilendirmesini desteklemez.
+> The Linux example appends a SAS token.
+You'll need to provide one in your command.
+The current version of AzCopy V10 doesn't support Azure AD authorization in cron jobs.

 # <a name="linuxtablinux"></a>[Linux](#tab/linux)